hnngo/BC-CAHS/README.md

 ## About The Project

 Hello developers!
 I hope your term is going well.
-This document will server as an entry point into the project, and provide a brief overview of what we have implemented so far.
+This document will serve as an entry point into the project, and provide a brief overview of what we have implemented so far.

-As you are probably aware, BC CAHS is looking to digitialize their sample registration process.
+As you are probably aware, BC CAHS is looking to digitize their sample registration process.
 Currently, BC CAHS accepts all sample submissions through a physical form.
 This form is then manually transposed into an excel sheet, which houses all information about the submitted sample and lab results.
 BC CAHS aims to replace this excel based system with a database that can be filtered, effectively searched through and edited.

-Throughout our project term, our team’s focus was on designing a centralized database that can be used by BC CAHS lab workers.
+Throughout our project term, our team’s focus was on designing a centralized database that could be used by BC CAHS lab workers.
 Our emphasis was on implementing this database, basic user authentication and a front-end component which allows CAHS staff to filter, search and edit existing database elements.
 You will continue to build upon these existing features!

 Key Development Points:

 - Our database is built on PostgreSQL.
-We suggest checking out the database folder, and looking through the migration file to see our current DB structure.
+We suggest checking out the database folder and looking through the migration file to see our current DB structure.
 PGadmin is what we used for testing and development.
 - Docker is being used to ensure consistency across all development environments.
 Make sure to install Docker Desktop.
 - Hope you like Express as a backend framework!
 - React is used in the frontend.
 We tried to keep things as contemporary as possible.
-Material UI is used through-out for styling.
+Material UI is used throughout for styling.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>